-With its rugged coasts, plunging fjords, towering mountains and geothermal marvels, it’s little wonder New Zealand is widely thought to boast some of the most beautiful scenery in the world.
-The dramatic landscapes stretches across the north and south islands, and while each has its own unique flavour, the spectacular scenery and wild wilderness span the two.
+With its rugged coasts, plunging fiords, towering mountains and geothermal marvels, it’s little wonder New Zealand is widely thought to boast some of the most beautiful scenery in the world.
+The dramatic landscapes stretch across the north and south islands, and while each has its own unique flavour, the spectacular scenery spans both.

 The largest city in the country, Auckland’s heart lies on the water, with the sparkling Waitemata Harbour a beautiful backdrop to an evolving waterfront precinct.

 With magnificent beaches only a stone’s throw away, a thriving local wine region, outlying holiday islands and a buzzing restaurant and bar scene, Auckland is a convenient first glimpse to all the natural and man-made beauty New Zealand has to offer.

 Stay in the harbour-side suburb of Ponsonby for a glimpse of Auckland’s superior foodie scene; try long-time local favourite Prego or the innovative Orphan’s Kitchen.
 If you’re feeling thirsty, catch a ferry for a tipple to the beautiful Waiheke Island, also known as “The Island of Wine”.